Updated on October 12, 2025

 Kennett River & Koalas!

 Koalas in the wild!
 Most Australians have never seen a koala in the wild.
-Kennett River is a tiny little township but is a great place to see koalas, grab a cuppa maybe and feed the birds.
+Kennett River is a tiny little township, but it is a great place to see koalas, grab a cuppa, maybe and feed the birds.
 Turn right towards the store and then immediately left up Grey River Road.
 Watch out for pedestrians, ducks and birds on the road.

-Very often a koala or two may be in the trees at the beginning of the road, park and have a walk to look for them or drive up the road one or two kilometres and look for them in the trees along the way.
+Very often, a koala or two may be in the trees at the beginning of the road.
+Park your car and take a walk to look for them, or drive up the road for one or two kilometres and search for them in the trees along the way.

 Koalas in the wild at Kennett River